danschmidt5189/yii-rest/README.md

 ## REST Controller

-#### A little bit Yii, a lot of bit Symfony2
+#### A few ideas borrowed from Symfony

 The RESTController introduces two new properties:

 - `$_actionParams`: A form model representing the parameters passed to your controller actions.
-- `$_facade`: A class that maps client requests to a format understood by the `$_actionParams` model.
+- `$_facade`: A class that maps client request data to `$_actionParams` attributes.

 There are several benefits to including these new components:

-- We can modify the client interface by changingt the facade layer without changing any other code.
+- We can modify either the client or internal interface and only have to change the facade layer.
 - We can seemlessly switch in/out parameter models having the same property interface.
+(E.g. use different models based on the type of the user.)
-- We can validate the parameter model to easily return informative API error messages to the client.
+- We can easily return informative API messages by validating the parameter model.

+### Example: CustomersController.php

 ```php
 <?php